karlorg/drunken-octo-avenger/README.md

 ## setup

+I recommend cloning this repository inside an existing directory that's just for this project.
+The sqlite database will be created one directory up from the repo, and that's also where I recommend you put your virtualenv.

-Create a virtualenv outside the repo, install packages from `requirements.txt` for Python 2, or `p3req.txt` for Python 3, into it.
+So, create a virtualenv outside the repo, install packages from `requirements.txt` for Python 2, or `p3req.txt` for Python 3, into it.
 I haven't picked a Python version (yet); if I haven't messed up, 2.7 and 3.4 should both work.
 Trying to stay compatible with both.
 See 'compatibility' section below.

 ## running